SpenceKonde/AVR_Research/sigrow/README.md

     it implies that the previous byte is SIGROW_CHECKSUM0 - and this does look like a 2-byte checksum if I've ever seen one.

 ```
+The SIGROW on DX-series parts is boring There's nothing there except what they say in the datasheet!
+Maybe there is information hidden elsewhere....
+LAAAAAAAAAME!

 ### OSCERR notes:
 * Average value for 16 MHz was around 1 (-3-5 and -4-5 range at 3 and 5 V observed).
 Average magnitude 2.65, 2.68.
 62% of samples had the same value for 3V and 5V